Annabelle Collins (Brookside): Reception

 A reporter from Inside Soap stated that "Doreen made an impact on viewers as snooty Annabelle who was never short of advice for her family and neighbours and found her true vocation as a magistrate."
 Another Inside Soap reporter described her as a "well-to-do Hyacinth Bucket type who endured countless problems with her children.
 Shed her prissy image to have an affair with fellow magistrate Brian Lawrence."
 In September 1984, Roy West from the Liverpool Echo critiqued Annabelle and Paul.
 He wrote "a drearily pretentious pair from the Wirral in early episodes, they seem to have won sympathy lately and Doreen Sloane who plays Annabelle, is even flowering as some kind of middle-aged fashion queen."
 In 1985, Eleanor Levy from the Record Mirror branded Annabelle and Paul the "upper middle class slummers" and that the character has "expensive problems with her thyroid".
 In 1989, Johnny Dee from the publication said that Annabelle and Paul are "the snobs of the close who look down on everyone else, but they had problems of their own."
 He also believed that their inclusion was tokenism.
 Dee disliked Annabelle's affair with Brian because it was "completely out of character" but called it a "memorable moment".

 James Moore and Clare Goldwin from the Daily Mirror described Annabelle's best storyline as being her affair with Brian.
 Author Graham Kibble-White stated that "the Collins family had reflected an affluence at the start of the decade, albeit affluence on the decline."
 Matt Wolf from The Sacramento Bee branded Annabelle and Paul the show's "right-wing social climbers" and opined that characters such as these represent the British working class and their problems.
 Johann Hari from The Independent branded the couple "Thatcherites down on their luck".
 Geoffrey Phillips of the Evening Standard opined that Annabelle behaved "recklessly" during her affair.
 Jim Shelley from The Guardian branded Annabelle "the regal snob and blueblooded moralist".
 He opined that when writers "reduced" Annabelle to having an affair, it was a sign that the show had gone "awry".

+In the book, To Be Continued...
+Soap Operas Around the World, Christine Geraghty wrote that Annabelle was an example of one of Brookside's early authentic female characters.
+Geraghty claimed that Annabelle was a "strong mother [...] who controlled and negotiated family life within the home."
+She assessed that the show lacked such female roles during the 1990s.